 There are currently no requirements for entities to report against the TPT Disclosure Framework although the government has committed to consulting on the introduction of requirements for the UK’s largest private companies to disclose their transition plans if they have them, ensuring parity between listed and private companies.

-- Read an article explaining the latest developments in disclosures on transition plans.
+For further explanation of the latest developments in disclosures on transition plans, visit:

 UK Green Taxonomy